Planning and operations guide

 - Work with Cloud Workload Owner to apply remediation

-Security Center uses Role-Based Access Control (RBAC), which provides built-in roles that can be assigned to users, groups, and services in Azure.
-When a user opens Security Center, they only see information related to resources they have access to.
+Defender for Cloud uses Azure role-based access control (Azure RBAC), which provides built-in roles that can be assigned to users, groups, and services in Azure.
+When a user opens Defender for Cloud, they only see information related to resources they have access to.
 Which means the user is assigned the role of Owner, Contributor, or Reader to the subscription or resource group that a resource belongs to.
-In addition to these roles, there are two specific Security Center roles:
+In addition to these roles, there are two specific Defender for Cloud roles:

-- Security reader: a user that belongs to this role is able to view only Security Center configurations, which include recommendations, alerts, policy, and health, but it won't be able to make changes.
+- Security reader: a user that belongs to this role is able to view only Defender for Cloud configurations, which include recommendations, alerts, policy, and health, but it won't be able to make changes.

 - Security admin: same as security reader but it can also update the security policy, dismiss recommendations and alerts.

-The Security Center roles described above do not have access to other service areas of Azure such as Storage, Web & Mobile, or Internet of Things.
+The Defender for Cloud roles described above do not have access to other service areas of Azure such as Storage, Web & Mobile, or Internet of Things.

-Using the personas explained in the previous diagram, the following RBAC would be needed:
+Using the personas explained in the previous diagram, the following Azure RBAC would be needed: